-Published by the Office of the Secretary biennially, the Florida Senate Handbook provides information on Senators and officers.
+Published biennially, the Florida Senate Handbook provides information on Senators and officers.
 It outlines and describes the Senate, its operations, and its relationship with the House and the other branches of government.
 It is distributed free of charge to Capitol visitors and other interested Floridians to enhance their knowledge and understanding of Florida's government, and particularly, the Florida Senate.
-Archives of previous handbooks are available on the archive.flsenate.gov.
+Previous handbooks are available on the Internet.

 The Florida Senate Rules and Manual

-The Florida Senate Rules and Manual contains the Senate Rules, a list of Senate officers and members, germanity standards, forms of common motions, and the State Constitution.
-Copies of this manual are available in the Senate Document Center.
-Archives of previous Senate Rules are available on the archive.flsenate.gov.
+The Florida Senate Rules and Manual contains the Senate rules, a list of Senate officers and members, germanity standards, forms of common motions, and the State Constitution.
+Copies of this manual are available in the Senate Services Center.
+Senate rules from 1839 to the present are available on the Internet.

-A printed student guide [PDF] to the Florida Legislature, similar to the Senate Kids website, contains facts about the Legislature and games and puzzles designed to help students learn.
+The Florida Senate Handbook for Kids (PDF) contains facts about the Legislature and games and puzzles designed to help students learn.

 Journals are prepared and published daily when the Legislature is in session.
-A copy of a daily journal is available for pickup in the Senate Document Center.
-When the session ends, the daily Journals are electronically compiled and published in a bound volume.
-Copies of the bound journals are distributed to all members of the Senate, the Governor, District Courts of Appeal, the Supreme Court, certain legislative offices, and the State Library.
+A copy of a daily journal is available for pickup in the Senate Services Center.
+When the session ends, the daily journals are electronically compiled and published in a bound volume.
+Copies of the bound journals are distributed to all members of the Senate, the Attorney General, the Supreme Court, certain legislative offices, and the State Library.
 Distribution is made to various library depositories around the state and to the Library of Congress, and may also be purchased by private individuals at cost.
-Editions of bound journals are available from the 1998 session forward on the Internet.
-Archives of previous journals are available on the archive .flsenate.gov.
+Editions of bound journals from 1839 to the present are available on the Internet.

-Copies of roll call votes, taken electronically, on questions considered on the chamber floor, are available to the public, either on the Internet or from the Senate Document Center.
+Copies of roll call votes, taken electronically, on questions considered on the chamber floor, are available to the public, either on the Internet or from the Senate Services Center.

-Other operations within the Secretary's Office include: bill drafting, bill and amendment filing, duplication and public distribution of documents, and the operation of specialized chamber computer systems, such as the Senate's electronic voting system.
+Other operations within the Secretary's Office include: bill drafting, bill and amendment filing, duplication and public distribution of documents, and the operation of specialized chamber computer systems, such as the Senate's electronic voting system and Session Organizer.

 The Secretary's Office maintains Senate information included on the Florida Senate's official website and on the Legislature's Online Sunshine home page.